 Syracuse University policies are intended to support a safe, respectful, and ethical living, learning and work environment in compliance with the University’s mission and values and applicable state, local, and federal law.
 All Syracuse University faculty, staff and students are expected to be familiar with and abide by the University’s policies; and should be aware that there may be consequences associated with violation of policy.
 Visit Syracuse University Policies Website for more information.

 The Syracuse University Course Catalog contains the complete and official version of the Academic Rules governing undergraduate and graduate students.
-View Syracuse University Academic Rules in the Course Catalog.
+View Syracuse University Academic Rules for undergraduate and graduate students in the Course Catalog.